digitalwave/msc_pyparser/README.md

 #### :point_right: Important notes after 1.0 :point_left:

 After v1.0 the inside API has changed.
 The parser has extended with new capabilities, and the inside structure was aligned.

+#### :point_right: Important notes after 1.2.0 :point_left:

+After v1.2.0 the versioning structure has changed: from two digits (eg. 1.1) we have switched to three digits (1.2.0).
+The other important change is the lexer and parser exceptions contain extra information about the exception cause and position.

 🎉 That's it!